-Of course, I believe that there is NO transition, and in fact, the entire sales interaction is one continuous closing effort; seamlessly moving from one stage of the sales process to another.
+In fact, the entire sales interaction is one continuous closing effort; seamlessly moving from one stage of the sales process to another.
 However, for many sales people, there is still that awkward moment between presenting the offer and asking for the order.

 “Does that make sense?”

 This simple, harmless and non-threatening question will help ease the move.
 The question is clear and helps the prospect digest what it is you just offered.
 You are not confronting the prospect with questions like, “Do we have a deal?”
 Or, “So what do you say?”
 Or even, “How do you want to pay for this?”